Évariste Galois: Contributions to mathematics

 From the closing lines of a letter from Galois to his friend Auguste Chevalier, dated 29 May 1832, two days before Galois's death:

 Within the 60 or so pages of Galois's collected works are many important ideas that have had far-reaching consequences for nearly all branches of mathematics.

-His work has been compared to that of Niels Henrik Abel (1802 – 1829), a contemporary mathematician who died at a very young age, and much of their work had significant overlap.
+His work has been compared to that of Niels Henrik Abel (1802–1829), a contemporary mathematician who also died at a very young age, and much of their work had significant overlap.

 Algebra

-While many mathematicians before Galois gave consideration to what are now known as groups, it was Galois who was the first to use the word group (in French groupe) in a sense close to the technical sense that is understood today, making him among the founders of the branch of algebra known as group theory.
-He called the decomposition of a group into its left and right cosets a proper decomposition if the left and right cosets coincide, which is what today is known as a normal subgroup.
+While many mathematicians before Galois gave consideration to what are now known as groups, he was the first one to use the word group (in French groupe) in a sense close to the technical sense that is understood today, making him among the founders of the branch of algebra known as group theory.
+He called the decomposition of a group into its left and right cosets a proper decomposition if the left and right cosets coincide, which leads to the notion of what today are known as normal subgroups.
 He also introduced the concept of a finite field (also known as a Galois field in his honor) in essentially the same form as it is understood today.

 In his last letter to Chevalier and attached manuscripts, the second of three, he made basic studies of linear groups over finite fields: